ysreddy337/jeditlatest/doc/README.txt

 jEdit depends on, and comes bundled with the following libraries:

 - gnu.regexp by the Free Software Foundation.
-This is used to implement regular expression search and replace, among other things. gnu.regexp is released under the _GNU Lesser General Public License_.
-The version included with jEdit differs slightly from the latest official version.
+This is used to implement regular expression search and replace, among other things.

-  The original can be found at <http://www.cacas.org/java/gnu/regexp/>.
+  The gnu.regexp homepage is <http://www.cacas.org/java/gnu/regexp/>.

 - AElfred XML parser by Microstar corporation.
 This is used by the syntax highlighting code to parse mode files.
 This class library is